Genusbiz/Plugin-ScreenSize/README.md

 ## Notes

-This plugin use DisplayMetrics withPixels, heightPixels and densityDpi to calculate the size.
-It is not 100% correct, but will give an approximation.
+This plugin use DisplayMetrics widthPixels, heightPixels and densityDpi to calculate the size.
+This means it does not include the button row or status bar as screen space.

 ##License